 State of Imagination: Degree Overview

-During their first two years in the 120-credit liberal arts Bachelor of Arts program, theatre students take the same core of courses.
-Following their sophomore review, students are directed into one of three upper-division concentrations: Performance, Design and Technology, and General Theatre.
-No matter which concentration is selected, students are equally prepared for graduate work or entry-level positions in the entertainment industry.
+During their first two years in the 120-credit Bachelor of Arts in Theatre, students enroll in a core of courses that provide a solid foundation as they pursue excellence in their discipline.
+Upon admission to CSU and declaration of theatre as their major, students are directed into one of three concentrations: Performance, Design and Technology, or General Theatre.
+No matter which concentration is selected, students are equally prepared for graduate school or potential entry-level positions in the theatrical professions or creative industries.

-The most important training comes in production, the collaborative act produced by a collective of actors, directors, designers, and technicians.
-Each season includes classics, contemporary plays and musicals.
+Comprehensive training, both on and off- stage, occurs in the classroom, in rehearsal studios, as well as during theatrical productions, produced by a company of student actors, directors, designers, and technicians.
+Each season includes classics, contemporary plays, and musicals.

-With the quality of a LORT regional theatre, four main stage productions are annually produced in the University Theatre—a 300-seat thrust theatre—and the Studio Theatre—a flexible black box seating 100—two opera-theatre productions in a 550-seat concert hall, and four dance concerts in the 200-seat Dance Theatre round out the production schedule.
+Striving always to maintain the quality of a regional theatre, four main-stage productions — including one musical — are annually produced in the University Theatre (a 300-seat thrust theatre) and the Studio Theatre (a flexible black box seating 100).
+Two opera-theatre productions in the 550-seat Griffin Concert Hall, and four dance concerts in the 200-seat University Dance Theatre round out the production schedule.